artlurg431/CarbScan-Self-Checkout-Machine/README.md

 # CarbScan-Self-Checkout-Machine
 A roblox studio free self checkout machine

-These are instructions for v3.5.2PT

 You can get the model in the release or the toolbox for a more stable but less updated version

 This will be a long list on how to use this model

 The instructions underneath are for v3.1.5PT, and its api and stuff.
-I will keep them there for legacy purposes, scroll to where it says Instructions for v3.5.2PT
+I will keep them there for legacy purposes, **scroll to where it says Instructions for v3.5.0**

 # v3.1.5PT Instructions